Skip to content

 This guide explains how to get started with the Grapa CLI, either by downloading pre-built binaries or building from source.

-The fastest way to use the Grapa CLI is to download a pre-built binary for your platform from the GitHub bin directory:
+The fastest way to use the Grapa CLI is to use the universal installer that automatically detects your platform:

 If you want to build Grapa yourself (or need the latest version), you can build from source.
 This will also build and install the Python extension if Python is available.